 As you can see, most of the processors work the same but might have different controls and connection names.
 But the general idea is the same.

 Other Things To Consider

 One thing that is important to note when using an amplifier FX loop is whether it’s serial or parallel.
 A serial effects loop with the 4 cable method will offer you the best performance right out of the box.

-There is no dry signal being mixed with the signal being sent into the amp from your processor or effects.
-In this case, if you have a serial effects loop, your good to go.
+There is no dry signal being mixed with the one being sent into the amp from your processor or effects.
+In this case, if you have a serial loop, you are good to go.

 A parallel FX Loop on an amplifier might cause issues.
 You might experience issues with the processor signal and original.
 In some cases, there is a lag from the processor, which then causes a phase problem between the 2 signals.

 If possible, you will want to adjust the amps parallel loop to be 100% wet signal.
-It is also a good idea to make sure the signal to the loop is strong enough to be dominant over the dry signal.
+It’s also a good idea to make sure the signal to the loop is strong enough to be dominant over the original or dry.

 The control of your amplifier’s clean and dirty channels is now all built into one button push.
 If your effects unit has control like this, be sure to take advantage of it.
 The extra control will expand the functionality of your rig in big ways!